 It is estimated that 200 to 400 of the approximately 1,000 customers lacking sewer access may be low to moderate income property owners.
 A financial assistance program is in place to assist these owners.
+There are financial assistance programs in place to help property owners connect to the local mains and trunk line sewer system.
 Project SAFE (Sewer Access for Everyone) is a fund of the Community Foundation of the Lowcountry.
 Hilton Head HHPSD customers fund Project SAFE via the utility bill round-up program, Bucks for a Better Island.
-Bucks for a Better Island has historically raised annually raises nearly \$40,000 annually to help fund Project SAFE.
-In 2009 alone, Project SAFE granted more than \$100,000 to Since 2004, SAFE has provided approximately \$400 million dollars for connecting qualified property owners to cover all or a portion of their sewer connection costs.
-The fund uses the Beaufort County Median Family Income, as established by the U.S. Department of Housing and Urban Development, to determine levels of grant awards.
-In order to further reduce costs the Town has assisted HHPSD by allowing the location of sewer infrastructure on Town property, such as the regional lift station located in the Chaplin area.
-By locating these facilities on Town-owned property, land costs were reduced resulting in lower fees for connection to sewer.
+Bucks for a Better Island-This program has historically raised about annually raises nearly \$40,000 annually to help fund Project SAFE.
+In 2009 alone, Project SAFE granted more than \$100,000 to Since 2004, SAFE has provided approximately four hundred thousand dollars (\$400,000) for towards connecting qualified property owners to the sewer, covering all or a portion of their sewer connection costs.
+The fund program uses the Beaufort County Median Family Income, as established by the U.S. Department of Housing and Urban Development, to determine the levels of grant awards.
+In order to further reduce costs the Town has assisted HHPSD by allowing critical the location of sewer infrastructure on Town property, such as the regional lift stations, located in the Chaplin area.
+By locating these facilities to be constructed on Town-owned properties. y, land costs were reduced resulting in lower fees for connection to sewer.